geniusjackjack/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a senior majoring in psychology at UC Davis, where I work as an assistant lab manager and research assistant in the Metascience Lab headed by Dr. Simine Vazire.
+I am a senior majoring in psychology at UC Davis, where I work as an assistant lab manager and research assistant in the Meta-Science Lab headed by Dr. Simine Vazire.
 Independently and as an RA, I research topics related to personality and metascience.
 To prepare for a career as a scientist-practitioner I am currently an admitted applicant to doctoral programs in industrial-organizational psychology for Fall 2021.
 My research interests within I-O include personality, work-life balance, measurement validation, and promoting rigorous, reproducible science.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Jack Friedrich CV.pdf" "newtab" >}}CV{{< /staticref >}}.